Uzay-G/whorl/README.md

 Whorl is designed to be simple, living in markdown files on your system, and then relying on agents to apply transformations, link these files, and enhance them in whatever way you'd like.

-It is self-hosted, meaning that to have an AI use it, you need to run it from some public IP or endpoint, and then the mcp url is at `/mcp`.
+It is self-hosted, meaning that to have an AI use it, you need to run it from some public IP or endpoint.

 ## Getting started